Egypt History

 Old Kingdom: Pyramid Builders (2686-2181 BC)

 The Old Kingdom began with the 3rd dynasty of pharaohs.
 Around 2630 BC, the third dynasty’s King Djoser asked Imhotep, an architect, priest, and healer, to design a funerary monument for him.
 The result was the world’s first major stone building, the Step-Pyramid at Saqqara, near the city of Memphis.
-That city was also a crossroad between North Africa and the Middle East.
+That city was also a crossroads between North Africa and the Middle East.

-Egyptian pyramid-building reached its zenith with the Great Pyramid at Giza for Pharoah Khufu, who ruled from 2589 to 2566 BC.
+Egyptian pyramid-building reached its zenith with the Great Pyramid at Giza for Pharaoh Khufu, who ruled from 2589 to 2566 BC.
 It remains the tallest Pyramid in the Ancient World.
 The ancient Greek historian Herodotus estimated that it took 100,000 men 20 years to build it.

 Two other pyramids were built at Giza for Khufu’s successors Khafra (2558-2532 BC) and Menkaura (2532-2503 BC).